 Many business owners think it’s cheaper to advertise alone.
 That is, until they realize they don’t have the expertise, spend time they could invest in their clients, and waste resources.

 This is where pay-per-call marketing steps in.
 It works like marketing agencies usually do but with a twist.
 You, the marketer, craft, monitor, and optimize ads on various platforms and drive leads to them.
-But instead of being paid with monthly fees, businesses will pay you a commission on leads that convert into sales!

 In this article, we’ll address key questions about pay-per-call lead generation and show you how to attract clients for your pay-per-call marketing business.

-What is Pay-per-call Marketing?
+What is pay-per-call marketing?

 Most, if not all, marketers are familiar with pay-per-click advertising.
 In this type of advertising, you place an ad on a website, search engine, or video and get charged whenever someone clicks on it.
 Hence, the name.

-Marketers use call tracking software to monitor, record, transcribe, and analyze their client’s calls.
-This ensures proper attribution, so they can get the compensation they deserve and for data to optimize their campaigns. is maintained with the use of unique tracking numbers that the marketer acquires from their call tracking software and places on their marketing material.
-We will talk more about call tracking tools, their features, and why they are the cornerstone of pay-per-call marketing.
+Marketers use call tracking software to monitor, record, transcribe, and analyze their client’s calls so they can attribute them and get compensated.
+Attribution is maintained with unique tracking numbers the marketer acquires from their call tracking software and places on their marketing material.

 What makes the pay-per-call marketer different from the rest?